IBM/istio101/workshop/exercise-4/README.md

     istio-ingress   LoadBalancer   172.21.126.221   169.61.37.141   80:31432/TCP,443:31753/TCP   3h
     ```

-Now you can access the guestbook via http://169.61.37.141(change it to your EXTERNAL-IP).
+Now you can access the guestbook via http://<EXTERNAL_IP>.
+The above example IP address would be accessible at http://169.61.37.141

 ### Set up the Istio Ingress controller to work with IBM Cloud Container Service (optional)
 **This feature only works for paid accounts.
 This section is optional.**